Ginobilium/noptica-rs/README.md

 The software in this repository is licensed under the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the LICENSE file.

 To build, install Rust and Cargo and run ``cargo build --release``.
 This will produce binaries in the ``target`` directory.
 Do not forget the ``--release`` flag, as the software without the compiler optimizations is too slow for real-time processing.
-You will also need to install the Glasgow software to run the program.
+You will also need to install the Glasgow software (with the provided patch that adds the logic analyzer applet) to run the program.

 The ``plot.py`` DMI demo requires Python with PyQtGraph and Quamash.

-This has been tested on Linux only, and may or may not work on Windows.
+All of the above has been tested on Linux only, and may or may not work on Windows.

-If you are using Nix, running ``nix-shell`` will set up Rust, Cargo, Glasgow and Python for you.
+If you are using Nix, running ``nix-shell`` will set up Rust, Cargo, patched Glasgow, and Python for you.